earik87/rest_auth/README.md

 - POST **/api/users**

     Register a new user.<br>
-    The body must contain a JSON object that defines `username` and `password` fields.<br>
+    The body must contain a JSON object that defines `username`, `firstname`, `lastname` and `password` fields.<br>
-    On success a status code 201 is returned.
+    On success, a status code 201 is returned.
 The body of the response contains a JSON object with the newly added user.
     Notes:
     - The password is hashed before it is stored in the database.
 Once hashed, the original password is discarded.

 - GET **/api/resource**

     Return a protected resource.
 This checks if user is logged in.<br>This request must be authenticated using a HTTP Basic Authentication header.
 Username and password need to be provided.<br>
-    On success a JSON object with data for the authenticated user is returned.<br>
+    On success, status code 201 and a JSON object with data for the authenticated user is returned.<br>
-    On failure status code 401 (unauthorized) is returned.

 - GET **/api/users/update**

     Return the updated user credentials.<br>
     This request must be authenticated using a HTTP Basic Authentication header.
 Username and password need to be provided.<br>
-    On success a JSON object with data for the updated user is returned.<br>
+    On success, status code 201 and a JSON object with data for the updated user is returned.<br>

 - GET **/api/users/delete**